An Taobh Tuathail

 An Taobh Tuathail is an Irish language alternative music program broadcast on RTÉ Raidió na Gaeltachta.
-It has been produced and presented by DJ Cian Ó Cíobháin since its inception in 1999.
+It has been produced and presented by Cian Ó Cíobháin since its inception in 1999.

 History

 Ó Cíobháin, originally from Country Kerry, started broadcasting An Taobh Tuathail from RTÉ Raidió na Gaeltachta's headquarters in Casla in 1999.
 The name An Taobh Tuathail translates to English as 'The Other Side', and Ó Cíobháin, who had worked as a music journalist for the publication Fionse, often used this term when describing B-sides.

 RTE Rnag previously only allowed Irish language and instrumental music on the station, but that rule was changed in 2005 thanks to the then Minister for the Arts Culture and The Gaeltacht Michael D Higgins, allowing An Taobh Tuathail to broadcast songs sung in other languages.

 Cian Ó Cíobháin has released several compilation albums of music featured on the show.